ptsteadman/making-the-pulling-down-gesture-to-indicate-fucking-someone/romantic.md

 ---

-Alex took the long MRT ride to the edge of the city, and then took a cab to Hero's home.
+Alex took the long MRT ride to the edge of the city, and then a cab.

 It wasn't his first time visiting Hero's home.
 In August, Hero had held a reception for the exchange students of the district.
 In the living room, small